Azure/aks-engine/docs/community/developer-guide.md

 files before it will pass the required `make ensure-generated` step:

 - Changes under the `parts/` folder require the `pkg/engine/templates_generated.go` file to be updated.
-- Changes under the `pkg/i8n/translations` require the `pkg/engine/translations_generated.go` file to be updated.
+- Changes under `pkg/i8n/translations` require the `pkg/engine/translations_generated.go` file to be updated.